WillispYoung/Completeness-Index/README.md

 | 4 | 1067824 | 86786 (8.1%) | 1067824 (100%) | - |
 | 5 | 1068112 | 87074 (8.2%) | 1067824 (99.9%) | - |

-**In-Paint Overlap**: measures how well a page is structured and implemented.
+    In-Paint Overlap: measures how well a page is structured and implemented.
 Overlap requires browser to invalidate layers and declare new composite layer to normalize rendering process.

-**Cross-Paint Overlap**: measures how much area is changed with one paint.
+    Cross-Paint Overlap: measures how much area is changed with one paint.
 Better combine *Content Repetition*.

-**Content Repetition**: measures how much area is *meaninglessly* changed with one paint.
+    Content Repetition: measures how much area is *meaninglessly* changed with one paint.

+**Paint Manner**:

+https://www.baidu.com, https://www.qq.com: in each paint event, (re)paint the whole page first, then paint all visible elements.

+https://www.163.com: in most paint events, only update part of the page (and subset of all elements).

 ### Highlights